lpsmodsimteam/sst-composition-tool/README.md

 The following is a non-exhaustive list of Phase 2 features to be added to SCT:

-- __Grouped Component:__ Ability to group a sub-layout into a Grouped Component.
+- __Composition:__ Ability to group a sub-layout into a Grouped Component.
   - The Grouped Component represents its constituents in an abstract manner.
   - Its ports are the aggregate of all the ports of its constituents.
   - Only unconnected ports within its constituents will be exposed externally.
   - The Grouped Component is accessible as a selectable component in the sidebar.
   - You can replicate the Grouped Component, similar to a regular Component or a sub-layout.
   - Grouped Components can be recursively nested within itself.
-- __External Components:__ Support for Components written in hardware description languages, such as SystemC, PyRTL, and Verilog.
+- __External components:__ Support for Components written in hardware description languages, such as SystemC, PyRTL, and Verilog.
 This support would be an integration of the [SST Interoperability Tool](https://github.com/lpsmodsimteam/SIT).
 - __Advanced command line options:__ Support advanced CLI arugments, such as splitting Components with `-n`.